-The entry rules for shorter and longer term stays are very different.
+The entry rules for shorter and longer-term stays are very different.
 Plan ahead now to avoid complications down the line.

+Once you submit the forms, the consulate will contact you to conduct a video call before sending you the visa by email.
 The Israeli consular staff has final jurisdiction with regards to granting a visa.
 Should you encounter a problem obtaining a visa please contact us directly.
 Keep in mind that an A2 visa does not entitle you to work in Israel.

 Requirements for an Israeli Citizen

 Health insurance is provided on all NEXT programs, covering participants for most anything but pre-existing conditions or self-inflicted injuries (Summary Policy | Detailed Policy).
-That being said, we do require you to come to Israel with your own valid health insurance policy, and we will request the policy information with your application.
+That being said, we do require you to come to Israel with your own valid health insurance policy that includes coverage of pre-existing conditions.
+You will submit the policy information to us ahead of the start of your program.
 If you are not insured on your own or if your home medical insurance policy does not cover you abroad, then you NEED to arrange for an insurance policy that covers you for pre-existing conditions during your NEXT experience.
-Contact us to learn more.

 - No illegal drugs or controlled substances of any kind

-- No excessive alcohol consumption
+- No excessive/dangerous alcohol consumption